Transfer Pathway Programs

 Atlanta Public Schools (APS) Pathway Program

-As part of Georgia Tech’s commitment to Atlanta Public Schools (APS), first-year APS applicants not offered first-year admission have the opportunity to apply as a transfer student within two years after their high school graduation date as part of the APS pathway program.
+First-year APS applicants not offered first-year admission can apply as a transfer student as part of this pathway program.

 Review APS Guidelines